 If you don’t feel that visiting the Volcanoes National Park is for you, then here are some alternative suggestions:

 - This area of the Big Island has some of Hawaii’s most picturesque waterfalls.
 You could make your own waterfall tour with stops at Akaka Falls, the Four Mile Scenic Drive, Rainbow Falls, Peepee Falls and Boiling Pots.
-For garden buffs, the Hawaii Tropical Botanical Gardenlocated along the Four Mile Scenic Drive is highly touted.
-I’ve not been able to work in the time to see it yet, but I have it on my list of things to see next time I’m on the Big Island.
+For garden buffs, the Hawaii Tropical Botanical Garden located along the Four Mile Scenic Drive is fantastic.
 There is a fee required for the garden and you need to make sure you wear mosquito repellant.

 - Kauai and the Big Island are my top recommendations for a helicopter tour.
 Depending on where the lava is flowing, a helicopter tour may give you the best daytime lava flow view.
 Try to get a tour first thing in the morning, then, if time permits, rent a car and head over to Hawaii Volcanoes National Park or check out some of the waterfalls (mentioned above).

 - Hilo is a lovely town.
 You could walk along the shops and get a loco moco.
 (I like the loco moco from Cafe 100) See this post with a video and a hint of what Hilo town is like.

 - There are plenty of packaged tours that will take you to the highlights of the Hilo area.
 So, if you don’t want to do the driving, you’ll have options.
 One tour company that we’ve used and enjoyed is the Hoppa On Hoppa Off tours.
 They’re very convenient for the cruise passengers as they have a terminal located just steps outside of the cruise gate.
 They have some nice combination tours to help you see additional sights.

 Have you visited the Big Island?
 What do you think of these recommendations of what to see in just one day on the Hilo side?
 What suggestions would you add?
 What would you skip?
 This was one of the more difficult one day itineraries to write, so I’d love to get your input.